MCP-Scorecard

 - WARNING overly_generic_tool_name [do_it]: Tool 'do_it' uses an overly generic name that hides its behavior.

-- Low score means higher exposed surface risk, not malicious intent.
+- Low score means more deterministic findings or higher-risk exposed surface, not malicious intent.

 - High score means fewer deterministic findings, not a guarantee of safety.